wechaty/wechaty/README.md

 `this` is `Sayable` for all listeners. here this is a `Wechaty` instance.

-`this.say()` method will sending message to `filehelper`, just for logging / reporting / any usage for your convenience
+`this.say()` method will send message to `filehelper`, just for logging/reporting usage for your convenience

 ### 1. Event: `scan`